 Step 2: Convert A to gallons.
 1 gallon is equal to 231 cubic inches.
 The resulting figure is now in gallons.
 Let’s assign this figure as B.

-Step 4: Determine how long it takes to completely drain the sink/fixture.
+Step 4: Determine how long it takes to completely drain the sinks/fixtures (the minute drainage period).
 Normally, the drainage period is 1 or 2 minutes.
-One minute is optimal.
-To determine the drainage period, simply divide C with either 1 or 2 minutes.
-The resulting figure is D gallons per minute.
+A one minute drainage period is optimal.
+To figure out the drainage period, simply divide C with either 1 or 2 minutes.
+The resulting figure is D gallons per minute gpm.

 Now you’ve got your flow rate.